-This effect can be a positive or negative imbalance, depending on the programmed position of the interconnection.
+This effect can be a positive or negative imbalance, depending on the scheduled position of the interconnection.
 If Nemo Link experiences a failure during export, this will have an effect on the negative imbalance (energy surplus), and vice versa for import (energy deficit).
 In doing so, Nemo Link is taken into account in the same way as two generation units (the duration of the period is also set at 8 hours): one with a capacity equal to the available import capacity, and one equal to the available export capacity.
 The average value of the probability of a failure of the HVDC interconnection is considered to be equal to 2 failures per year.
 This value is considered an acceptable value, based on experience with other HVDC cables.
-At the end of 2019, and in the years to come, Elia will have experience on NEMO Link to evaluate this parameter.
 In Belgium, the only asset driving the forced outages in negative direction is the HVDC-interconnector between Belgium and the United Kingdom.